metabolist/metatext/README.md

 [![Download on the App Store](https://metabolist.org/assets/images/download_on_the_app_store.svg)](https://apps.apple.com/us/app/metatext/id1523996615?mt=8)

+## Seeking Maintainers

+Development of this project is currently paused.
+Email info@metabolist.org if you or your organization are interested in taking ownership of the project.

 ## Contributing Bug Reports

 GitHub is used for bug tracking.
 Please search [existing issues](https://github.com/metabolist/metatext/issues) and create a new one if the issue is not yet tracked.